How to Build an Easy, Affordable Nonprofit Marketing Plan

 Next, think about what effects you’d like to get out of your latest marketing push.
 Do you want to increase your organization’s awareness, get in front of new, potential donors, or promote something specific, like an event or contest?

 Once you’ve narrowed down what you’re promoting, you need to think carefully about the amount of change you can reasonably expect considering your budget and history.
-Neil Patel wrote a great blog post collecting thoughts from industry leaders about keeping your expectations within reason.

 If your Instagram audience grows by five percent each month, increasing that to ten percent makes sense.
 Expecting it to double, especially if you have a small budget, is probably not in the cards.
 Conversely, if your previous campaigns have only been increasing your average donation by one or two percent, you might not be pushing hard enough.